imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

 is include in my .gitignore.

-So starting a new post, which will alway be stored initially in ~/github/imouzon.github.io/Rmarkdown/ requires a few steps which are always basically the same.
+So starting a new post, which will alway be stored initially in `~/github/imouzon.github.io/Rmarkdown/` requires a few steps which are always basically the same.
 I wrote the following vim function to help me do this:
 {% highlight vim %}
-"New blog post Rmarkdown
 function!
 NewPost(...)
-   "New blog post Rmarkdown
-   function!
-NewPost(...)
-      "where is the _posts folder located?
-      let blog_base_folder = "~/github/imouzon.github.io/"
+   "where is the _posts folder located? let blog_base_folder = "~/github/imouzon.github.io/"

    "what is today's date
    let blogdate = strftime("%Y-%m-%d")

    "did a title get submitted
    if a:0 > 0
       let blogtitle = a:1
    else
       let blogtitle = "thoughts"
    end

    let blogloc = blog_base_folder."Rmarkdown/".blogdate."-".blogtitle.".rmd"

    "open the new blog post
    execute "sp " blogloc
 endfunction
 {% endhighlight %}

 And I created the quick command:

 {% highlight vim %}
 "make a new blog post quickly
 nmap <Leader>pp :call NewPost()<CR>
 {% endhighlight %}

 Additionally,
-using R and knitr to create the markdown file from the Rmarkdown file requires another set of steps that are basically the same.
+using `R` and knitr to create the markdown file from the Rmarkdown file requires another set of steps that are basically the same.
 Thus I wrote the following vim function:
 {% highlight vim %}